redox-alpha/jamk-report-latex/README.md

 [here](http://oppimateriaalit.jamk.fi/projectreportinginstructions/7-appearance-of-the-thesis/)
 and the Word template student Intranet (the template file requires a login for some reason).
 This template includes some utility macros that makes adding images a bit easier.
-I plan to add an utility macro for tables and bibliographical references as well.
+I plan to add utility macros for tables and bibliographical references as well.

 So far, this class file has only been tested on Debian.
 The font used is